We're going to be talking about, we're going to be talking about Julian Assange.

 They contain clear marks indicated that they were classified as confidential.

-So she leaked information at the American that we had on Icelandic officials.
+So she leaked information that we had on Icelandic officials.

-Thus, as examples in these two sections demonstrate, Manning provided hundreds of thousands of classified documents of WikiLeaks prior to uh March 2010.
+Thus, as examples in these two sessions demonstrate, Manning provided hundreds of thousands of classified documents to WikiLeaks prior to March 2010.

 So they got Icelandic Prime Minister Johanna, what's her name?